Lessons from a Unicorn Digital Marketing Virtual Assistant who actually does the work:

 - Have low job stress

-- Work with AMAZING Clients
+- Work with AMAZING clients, being apart of a team

 - Help them SUCCEED in business